unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Revealing

-When a Ping is Revealed, the Controlling Player selects a Unit from their Reserve with the same SIG (Signature) as the Ping.
-This unit will be Revealed at the Ping's current position.
+When a Ping is Revealed, the Controlling Player selects a Unit from their Reserve with the same **SIG** (Signature) as the
+Ping.
+This Unit will be Revealed at the Ping's current position.

 A Ping is Revealed when:

 - The controlling player chooses to Reveal it in the Reveal phase of a Taskforce Activation
-- If an enemy Unit is within 2" at the end of an opposing player's movement phase
+- If an enemy Unit ends a move within 2"
-- It is Successfully Scanned by an enemy Unit
+- It is successfully [Scanned](#scan-action) by an enemy Unit

-**Note**: A Ping cannot end its movement within 2" of an enemy Unit and cannot cause itself to be auto revealed.
+**Note**: A Ping cannot end a move within 2" of an enemy Unit causing itself to be auto revealed.

 #### Revealing Units